 Experience stories

-Amena Mohamed: Erasmus Mundus Journey to Study Service Design - From Egypt to Latvia
+Somshubhra Ray: Erasmus Mundus Journey to Study Service Design - From India to Latvia

-Amena Mohamed is from Egypt.
-She shares her amazing and sometimes challenging life journey from childhood to the present as a student in the Erasmus Mundus master’s degree program “Service Design Strategies and Innovations.”
+Somshubhra Ray is from India.
+He shares his life from childhood until now, as a student in the Erasmus Mundus master’s degree program “Service Design Strategies and Innovations.”

 Donor-Conceived Child.
 Emma Groenbaek